kvs-coder/localized/README.md

 - Google Cloud Translator
 - Yandex Translator

-When you created your json files, you may translate all your strings to desired languages.
+When you have created your json files, you may want to translate all your strings to desired languages.

 The translation utility will check for existing keys in json files and if there is no translation for that key the utility will handle this.